Logic-H/csgo-horker/README.md

 ### Preamble
 I created this as a stop-gap while we work on updating jwaim.
 Currently the only supported feature is glow, but I plan on adding a few more nice things once I get the code base in better shape.

-I'll keep a feature list here and update it as things change.
-There isn't any config to speak of yet, but I do plan on adding one once more features are completed.

 ### Current Features
 * Glow
 * Noflash